-Affordable Housing Unit.
-A dwelling unit available at a cost of no more than 30% of current fiscal year Median Family Income for the Kingston, NY Major Statistical Area as estimated by the United States Department of Housing and Urban Development (HUD).
+AFFORDABLE HOUSING UNIT -- A dwelling unit available at a cost of no more than 30% of current fiscal year Median Family Income for the Kingston, NY Major Statistical Area as estimated by the United States Department of Housing and Urban Development (HUD).

-§405-27.1 Affordable Housing (formerly titled: Mixed Use Overlay District)
+§405-27.1 Affordable Housing (formerly titled: Mixed Use Overlay District) shall be deleted and replaced with the following:

-- A. Purposes and principles - (1) This Section is intended to implement City of Kingston Comprehensive Plan objectives for provision of affordable housing as defined herein, including: - (a) Expand opportunities for affordable housing in all areas of the City. - (b) Encourage mixed-use, mixed-income, neighborhoods. - (c) Encourage adaptive reuse of existing commercial and industrial buildings to provide affordable housing, and to include affordable housing in new development, including single family detached units. - B. Proposals for residential or mixed use development within the Zoning Districts that permit both single family detached housing and multi-family residential development are to be based on the following requirements and guidelines: - (1) These guidelines and requirements to provide affordable housing shall apply to individual proposals for ten or more residential units including single family detached housing, multi-family development, mixed-use development and adaptive reuse of commercial and industrial buildings for ten or more units. - (2) Of the ten or more total housing units created by individual proposals, at least 10% of those units must be dedicated for affordable housing.
+A. Purposes and principles

+This Section is intended to implement objectives of the City of Kingston Comprehensive Plan for provision of affordable housing, as defined herein, including:

+- (1) Expand opportunities for affordable housing in all areas of the City. - (2) Encourage mixed-use, mixed-income, neighborhoods. - (3) Encourage adaptive reuse of existing commercial and industrial buildings to provide affordable housing, and to include affordable housing in new development, including single family detached units. - B. Proposals for residential or mixed use development within the Zoning Districts that permit both single family detached housing and multi-family residential development shall comply with the following requirements and guidelines: - (1) These guidelines and requirements shall apply to individual proposals for ten or more residential units including single family detached housing, multi-family development, mixed-use development and adaptive reuse of commercial and industrial buildings.

-- (3) The rent of affordable housing units will be established so as not to exceed 30% of a household's income.
+- (2) At least 10% of the units proposed must be dedicated for affordable housing, except as may be modified by the provisions of Item C. below. - (3) The rent of affordable housing units will be established so as not to exceed 30% of a household's income.
 Similarly, units for sale shall be priced to be affordable to those with qualified household income.
-(See definition) - (4) The maximum income for a household to be eligible to occupy an affordable housing unit will be between 50-120% (very low to moderate) of the Ulster County median income, with adjustments for family size and be updated yearly, as calculated by HUD. - (5) Rules regarding continued occupancy as a resident's income changes shall be subject to guidelines established by an agency appointed by the City Council for the City of Kingston at the time of project approval. - (6) Affordable housing units shall be dispersed throughout the proposed housing development and be indistinguishable from market rate units. - (7) Affordable housing units are to be phased in proportionately during overall construction of the development. - (8) Final selection of the residents to occupy the affordable housing units shall be the responsibility of the building owner(s) or their representatives.
-Owners of the buildings, or their representatives, may choose a potential tenant from a pool of income eligible tenants as kept by an agency appointed by the City Council.
-If an owner identifies a potential tenant to occupy an affordable housing unit, apart from the pool maintained by the City, that potential tenant must be judged income eligible by the agency appointed by the City Council before he or she may occupy the affordable housing unit. - (9) Affordable housing units shall remain affordable for the length of time the building in question contains residential units.
-An agency appointed by the City of Kingston will be responsible for ensuring the long-term affordability of the residential units within the development.
-This includes ensuring that a minimum of 10% of the units within the development are dedicated to affordable housing.
+(See definition) - (4) The maximum income of a household eligible to occupy an affordable housing unit shall be between 50-120% (very low to moderate) of the Ulster County median income, with adjustments for family size and be updated yearly, as calculated by HUD. - (5) Rules regarding continued occupancy as a resident's income changes shall be subject to guidelines established by an agency appointed by the Common Council to administer the program for the City of Kingston at the time of project approval. - (6) Affordable housing units shall be dispersed throughout the proposed housing development and be outwardly indistinguishable from market rate units. - (7) Affordable housing units are to be phased in proportionately during overall construction of the development. - (8) Final selection of the residents to occupy the affordable housing units shall be the responsibility of the building owner(s) or their representatives.
+Owners of the buildings, or their representatives, may choose a potential tenant from a pool of income eligible tenants as kept by an agency appointed by the Common Council to administer the program.
+If an owner identifies a potential tenant to occupy an affordable housing unit, apart from the pool maintained by the City, that potential tenant must be judged income eligible by the